 The Atomic RPG System does not use experience points (XP) as character rewards.
 In many other RPGs, XP is handed out to individual players as character rewards for individual tasks.
 This character reward system is OK, but it has a few inherent problems.

-Problems with XP as a Character Reward
+The Problems with XP as a Reward

-The Atomic RPG System gives the power and authority to the GM to level the group up as a whole.
-Generally in Atomic RPG System games, the group will level every 2 to 4 quests.
+Generally in Atomic RPG System games, the group will level every 2 to 4 Adventures.
 However, the GM can have the group level between battles or never level at all.
 Either is OK depending on the type of game you’re playing.
 This flexibility ends up being a huge advantage in many ways.

-RPG Benefits of No XP
+The Great Benefits of using a No XP System

-First, it cuts out time spent by both the players and the GM doing math homework to see if they can level up or not.
-All of that saved time can be used to play more of the Atomic RPG System!
+It cuts out time spent by both the players and the GM doing math homework to see if they can level up or not.

 The Atomic RPG System gives the GM the ability to give character rewards at their own pace.
 The players benefit because they don’t have to compete against each other for XP or other character rewards.
 Instead players can work together towards greater glory!

-When to Level a Group
+When to Level a Group in the Atomic RPG System

 Here are a few guidelines that most games should follow in order to have a good progression through quests and campaigns.